Networking

 : An optional passphrase associated with your TLS private key.
 If you set a passphrase when you created your key and certificate, you must provide it here.

-Transcend supports three methods of connecting Sombra and Transcend:
+Transcend supports two methods of connecting Sombra with Transcend:

 - Direct Connection: Setting up public endpoints for the Transcend ingress to your Sombra, and allow-listing inbound connections from Transcend.

 The Reverse Tunnel is our recommended method and is configured by default in all of our deployment guides.
-The Direct Connection and PrivateLink methods are legacy options that we continue to support.
-We only recommend the Direct Connection or PrivateLink method if you have company policies which require it, such as established deployment patterns.
+The Direct Connection method is a legacy option that we continue to support.
+We only recommend the Direct Connection method if you have company policies which require it, such as established deployment patterns.

 This is the default—no action is required.
 Following any of our deployment guides will set up the Reverse Tunnel out of the box!